tjhiaj/SignLangDetect/README.md

 I loop through my actions and their respective videos and, for each video, I capture its frames one by one using the VideoCapture.read() method from cv2 [line 70] Note that this method returns a tuple (return value, image) where the return value is checked for a successful reading before using the image.

-With each frame, I want to make a prediction.
-To do this, I need to convert my current image from its BGR colour code to RGB for my model to interpret it properly [line 21] I also need to set my image to Read Only before any processing so that it'll be passed by reference, saving memory [line 22] Then, I use the MediaPipe Holistic Model to make a prediction. [line 23] I want to return this prediction along with the image in its original state, so I make the image writable and convert the colour back to BGR before returning [lines 24-26]
+With each frame, I want to make a detection.
+To do this, I need to convert my current image from its BGR colour code to RGB for my model to interpret it properly [line 21] I also need to set my image to Read Only before any processing so that it'll be passed by reference, saving memory [line 22] Then, I use the MediaPipe Holistic Model to make a detection. [line 23] I want to return this detection along with the image in its original state, so I make the image writable and convert the colour back to BGR before returning [lines 24-26]

+Now, I have the original image and the detection for it.
+Next, I want to render the landmarks on the image.
+For each part (face, pose, left hand, right hand), I use the draw_landmarks method from MediaPipe.
+I pass to it the image, the x,y,z landmarks of the part, and the drawing specifications for the dots and lines representing the keypoints and connections between them [lines 29-41]